MIT-Emerging-Talent/ET6-CDSP-group-11-repo/4_data_analysis/README.md

 - Early education levels (e.g., high school or some college) show more **consistency** but lower ceilings.

+## Additional Gender & Race Wage Findings

+### Gender Wage Differences (No Education Control)

+- Men earn **on average $499 more per week** than women (**p < 0.001**).
+- This represents roughly **23% higher earnings** for men compared to women.
+- Gender alone explains **~1% of earnings variation (R² = 0.011)**, indicating
+that other factors (education, experience, location, industry) also strongly influence wages.

+### Gender Wage Differences by Education

+- **Gender wage gaps persist at most education levels**, with men generally earning more than women.
+- At **Bachelor** and **Graduate+** levels, men’s earnings are substantially higher, while some lower education levels (e.g., Grade 9) show unexpected patterns likely due to small sample sizes.
+- The interaction between **education and gender** is statistically significant, indicating that **returns to education differ by gender**.

+### Race and Education Interactions

+- Education raises earnings across all race groups, but **returns vary by race**.
+- Some groups (e.g., “Other race”, “Three+ races”) show unusually high earnings in specific categories, likely due to **small sample sizes or outliers**.
+- No strong statistical evidence was found that race alone changes the effect of education dramatically, but outlier patterns suggest further investigation is needed.

 ---

 ## Interpretation and Relevance